grantila/suretype/README.md

 The above makes it ideal in TypeScript environments.
 When used in RESTful applications, the exported schema can be used to document the APIs using OpenAPI.
 When used in libraries / clients, the TypeScript interfaces can be extracted to well-documented standalone files (including JSDoc comments).

+## Versions

+ * Since version 3;
+   * This is a [pure ESM][pure-esm] package.
+It requires at least Node 14.13.1, and cannot be used from CommonJS.
+   * This package **can** be used in browsers without special hacks.
+It will not pretty-print codeframes or use colors if the bundling setup doesn't support it, but will to try to load support for it.
+   * You can control colorized/stylized output globally or per validator

 # Minimal example

 The following is a validator schema using suretype: